jiyutake/jiyutake/README.md

 ### Welcome to my profile!

-I'm an computer enthusiast that does programming, design and art as hobbies.
+I'm a computer enthusiast that does programming, design and art as hobbies.
 Feel free to reach me on discord if you want to! <code>@jiyutake</code>
 On this github profile, you'll mostly find some projects i made related to linux.